All Episodes

 That's the first time he said hostages.

-The use of the word hostage conjures up memories of America's own crisis with Iran.
+Use of the word hostage conjures up memories of America's own crisis with Iran.

 British officials have been hesitant to use the H-word hostage, but President Bush had no qualms.

-Now the uh the 15 are free.
+Now the 15 are freed.

 Here's the CNN translation where Mahmoud, the great humanitarian, urges Tony Blair not to punish the hostages.

-I declare that the people of Iran and the government of Iran in full power given their legal right to place on trial the military people to give amnesty and pardon to these 15 people and I announce their freedom and their return to the people of Britain I request the government of Mr. Blair not
+I declare that the people of Iran and the government of Iran in full power are given their legal right to place on trial the military people to give amnesty and pardon to these 15 people.

-to question these people or to place them on trial for speaking the truth.
+I request the government of Mr. Blair not to question these people or to place them on trial for speaking the truth.

-How long is it going to be before somebody advances the idea that Nancy Pelosi in her burqa, by the way, she's a big proponent of women's rights, and here she is bending over and grabbing the ankles for the Islamo fascists.
+How long is it going to be before somebody advances the idea that Nancy Pelosi, in her burqa, by the way, she's a big proponent of women's rights, and here she is bending over and grabbing the ankles for the Islamofascists.

 How long is it going to be before somebody tells us that she was responsible for this?

-And of course, here's Mahmoud telling Tony Blair stop being an imperialist, go back home.
+And of course, here's Mahmoud telling Tony Blair, stop being an imperialist, go back home.

 And don't punish these people.

-Don't don't question them.
+Don't question them.

-Don't punish it.
+Don't punish them.

 It's just very sad, folks.